NicLandajo/Crate/README.md

 Visit https://buymeacoffee.com/nicolaslandajo to contribute.

-Thank you for your support and happy browsing!

 Check playlist of videos here! https://www.youtube.com/playlist?list=PLPqEIUVfnnz6pt2Bg8_i-BTS6PeyLD2nX

 We’re seeking contributors to expand Crate, to other VFX software such as Maya, Houdini, Blender, Modo, 3DEqualizer, and any Python-based platform.